eddyystop/feathers-starter-react-redux-login-roles/doc/FAQ.md

 the console only in development.
 You can control the severity of the entries logged with LOG_LEVEL and LOG_CONSOLE_LEVEL.

-You can configure the logger in `server/utils/loggerProduction.js`.
+You can customise the logger in `server/utils/loggerProduction.js`.

 ## <a name="loggingClient"></a> Tell me about logging from the client.